 - APA Guidelines.
 The content and style of both the dissertation proposal and the dissertation itself must conform to the most current edition of the APA publication guidelines.
 Dissertations must also conform to Graduate Division guidelines.

 - Human Subjects Approval.
-Human subjects approval for the dissertation research must be obtained from UHMís Office of Research Services before data from human subjects can be collected.
+Human subjects approval for the dissertation research must be obtained from UHM’s Office of Research Services before data from human subjects can be collected.

-- The doctoral committee members express their approval on the signature page of the dissertation and on Student Progress Form III, Final Examination and Approval of Dissertation.
+- The doctoral committee members express their approval on the signature page of the dissertation and on Student Progress Form III, Dissertation Evaluation.